wilfz/CLCL/README.md

 --

 ## Introduction
-CLCL is a software that records clipboard history.
+CLCL is a software that records clipboard history and provides tools and templates for various formats.

 ## Functions
 - Supports multiple clipboard formats